stil/gif-endec/README.md

 The result frames will be written to directory:
 ![](http://i.imgur.com/NLwHdo4.png)

-###Render animated GIFs' frames with transparency
+###Render animated GIFs' frames
 If your GIF is saved using transparency, some frames might look like this:
 ![](http://i.imgur.com/NIJGVnw.png)

-In following example you'll see how to render transparent frames, so they look "normal".
+In following example you'll see how to render GIF frames.
 ```php
 <?php
 require __DIR__.'/../vendor/autoload.php';